aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 Several prerequisites are required:

 - To perform this Microhack an Azure subscription is required, if you don't have one, I recommend to start a free Azure subscription with a start credit see [here](https://azure.microsoft.com/en-us/free/search/).
-Dont perform these labs in your production environment!
+Don't perform these labs in your production environment!

 - Having basic knowledge about Azure networking and understanding concepts as Virtual Networks, VNet Peering, Hub-Spoke, mesh patterns, Network Security Groups and security rules as wel as Bastion and VM's is very useful.